Feed your hair a diet rich in vitamins, minerals and antioxidants to prevent hair loss

 You are what you eat – as they say.
 And this flows all the way to your hair.
 Just like bright eyes and glowing skin are tell-tale signs of good health, so is the state of your hair.
 So if you’re removing more hair from the drain than usual, you may want to evaluate your diet.
 A balanced diet is of particular importance in the battle against hair loss.
 Specifically a Vitamin D deficiency, insufficient iron or protein intake, or an extreme diet of any kind can cause hair to fall out.
 Nutritional deficiencies are becoming more commonplace from the undernourishment from our fast-paced modern lifestyles, filled with diets high in overly processed, packaged and fast foods on-the-go.
 Just like the cells in our body need a diet rich in vitamins, minerals and antioxidants, so does our hair.
 If your hair is “starving” from a low vitamin diet, then we need to feed it with supplementation.
 Whatever the cause for hair loss, supplementation is recommended (and needed) for regrowth as it delivers nourishment to counteract the deficiency.
-Hair vitamins bring the scalp back to a regenerative state prime for hair regrowth.
+Hair growth supplements bring the scalp back to a regenerative state prime for hair regrowth.
 As the supplementation step is a crucial part of this process, it is strongly advised to ensure maximum long-term results.

 Healthy hair growth depends on a diet with sufficient vitamin intake.
 Where one does not consume enough vitamins, hair that has already begun to thin, will have a tough time maintaining thick hair regrowth.
 Do not be fooled by the simplicity of this cause, as it is often underestimated with hair loss.
-Hair By Science understands this reality so encompasses a hair regrowth supplement to maximise thick regrowth results.
+Hair By Science understands this reality so encompasses a hair growth supplement to maximise thick regrowth results.
 The dietary supplement capsules contain all of the hair vitamins needed.

 Low Vitamin C